tnrich/breadbike/README.md

 This will redeploy the app to: https://tnrich.github.io/breadbike/

 ## Publishing code to azure:
 Click the azure functions side bar icon.
-Hit the blue "Deploy" arrow at the top and select "tnrich-breadbike"
+Expand the Function App menu item.
+Right click the   "tnrich-breadbike" function app and select "Deploy to function app"

 ## Remember to commit your changes!